performancehall/performancehall.github.io/_posts/2016-01-21-grand-tutorial.md

 Now feed through the rest of the upstage single carriers.

 Once you're through all the single carriers, pull the master carrier to the onstage end of the track.
 Now pull the rope so that you have about a foot and a half of slack at the master carrier at the end of the track.
-Push the rope into the the gap between the metal posts of the master carrier.
+Push the rope into the gap between the metal posts of the master carrier.

 Have someone go to the downstage master carrier and pull it as far onstage as it will go.
 Have the upstage person hold their end of the rope, and have the downstage person pull the rope towards stage left so the rope is taught.
 With the rope taught,